Berkeley-CS195/sp23/content/readings.md

 CGP Grey, "[This Video Will Make You Angry][angry_video]"

-Heath, Bell, Sternberg, "[Emotional selection in memes: the case of urban legends][emotional_selection]"
+Heath, Bell, Sternberg, "[Emotional selection in memes: the case of urban legends][emotional_selection]" (required VPN or being on campus)

 Shullenberger, "[Mimesis, Violence, and Facebook: Peter Thiel’s French Connection][mimetic_violence]" (very weird read, but interesting)